 Under the waters the outline of corrugated iron used for den construction - 2.
-Under the chairmanship of Ian Maxwell, in 2005-2007, the Parish Council became quite excited about transforming the parish woodland into an informal leisure area.
-Lancashire County Council, bringing expertise on watercourses and habitats, agreed to design a plan, suitable for the riverside location.
-This featured an attractive informal network of paths with willow arches, suitable for the damp, flood prone area.
-The plan was met with enthusiasm by parish councillors.
-A 'consultation' meeting was arranged to discuss the plan with local residents, with two Parish Councillors who were also conservative Lancaster City Councillors as representatives.
-The residents who attended were said to belligerently opposed to the plan, on account of the belief that the new leisure facility would 'attract youths'.
-Sadly, the Parish Council withdrew from the plan, to the great displeasure of Lancashire County Council. - 3.
 Young people continued to use the parish woodland for creative leisure.
 A group of them designed and built with considerable skill a bmx trail suited to the terrain, with a carefully planned ramp that was constructed with considerable expertise.
 A group of residents, shortly afterwards, asked Caton with Littledale Parish Council to remove the earthworks which the young people had created, and a request to do so was reluctantly complied with by Lancaster City Council.
-No alternative location was proposed. - 4.
+No alternative location was proposed. - 3.
 Young people have continued to use the parish woodland.
 This came to the attention of the Parish Council after barbecues were organised, and groups of young people began to camp there overnight.
-A group of residents complained again to the Parish Council about noise and swearing, and asked for the activities to be stopped.
+A group of residents complained again to the Parish Council, and asked for the activities to be stopped.
 Again the request was complied with.
-No alternative location was proposed. - 5.
+No alternative location was proposed. - 4.
 It is currently clear from the paths, barbecue site, scrambling rocks, and other indications of continued use that young people continue to use the parish woodland as a unique outdoor venue in the parish which is available as a public space and not least because of the seclusion and natural wild character where they feel relaxed and able to meet and use as their creative space, in different ways over time.
 The lack of facilities for older young people in the parish is longstanding and well documented and this provides an outstanding green space for them.
-6. Safety A well used path leads along the Artlebeck bank in both directions, with other paths leading to it from the path along the middle of the woodland and parallel to it.
+5. Safety A well-used path leads along the Artlebeck bank in both directions, with other paths leading to it from the path along the middle of the woodland and parallel to it.

-There are several points of access to Artlebeck, across stones to the waters edge, and an opportunity to observe fish (the Artlebeck has not been known to dry up) and riverbank birds.
+There are several points of access to Artlebeck, across stones to the water's edge, and an opportunity to observe fish (the Artlebeck has not been known to dry up) and riverbank birds.
 The river is stony and shallow along the length of the Parish Woodland, with minimal risk of drowning regardless of dense or prolonged rainfall.

 Beauty Clearly the wild river site which has remained untouched for decades and more is beautiful, and this is part of the attraction, but the aspects of beauty are listed under other headings.
-Tranquillity The seclusion of the Parish Woodland, in spite of the proximity of Roman Crescent, Fell View, Milston Place and the Glen, and more recently Broadacre View, is because the land lies well below the houses and gardens, roughly level with the Artlebeck banks.
-So it is always tranquil and peaceful.
+Tranquillity The seclusion of the Parish Woodland, in spite of the proximity of Roman Crescent, Fell View, Milestone Place and the Glen, and more recently Broadacre View, is because the land lies well below the houses and gardens, roughly level with the Artlebeck banks.
+So, it is always tranquil and peaceful.
 Street and domestic noise does not reach it from the surrounding area, the overwhelming sound is of the water in Artlebeck which runs rapidly over the stone bed.
 The overwhelming sense is of being surrounded by nature, despite the proximity to houses.
 The sense of having a secluded place to themselves appears one of the attractions to everyone who is aware of this Local Green Space, but especially for young people who meet there.
 Environmental value - Richness of Wildlife Fish In the waters of Artlebeck have been recorded (from LERN data from 1965, applicable because fish swim along Artlebeck) Brown Trout, Sea Trout, Atlantic Salmon, Bull Head, European Eel.
 The long path besides the watercourse offer a unique opportunity, because of public access, to observe them.
 There is nowhere else in the parish which offers such easy public access to the waters edge from a public place to view fish.
 The Parish Woodland is unique to local people in this respect.